sbargy/misc-utils/README.md

-# mac-utils
+# misc-utils
-Utilities I use on Mac OSX
+Utilities I use on Mac OSX and other command lines

 *   caff - calls caffeinate to keep system awake
 *   nametab - bash script to explicitly name a tab in iTerm